AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 # Content Delivery using Content Fragments with GraphQL {#content-delivery-using-content-fragments-with-graphQL}

-With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with GraphQL, to deliver structured content for use in your applications.
+With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with GraphQL for AEM (a customized implementation, based on standard GraphQL), to deliver structured content for use in your applications.

 ## GraphQL - An Overview {#graphql-overview}